An overview of fuel cells in automotive applications, included fuel cell electric vehicles, buses, and material handling equipment with galleries

 FCVs are zero-emission vehicles – they produce no tailpipe pollution except water vapor.
 In addition, compared to internal combustion vehicles, FCVs greatly reduce greenhouse gas carbon emissions even when accounting for the full hydrogen fuel life cycle.
 When using hydrogen generated from solar or wind electrolysis, total life cycle CO2 emissions are eliminated completely.

-Fuel Cell Electric Buses
+Fuel Cell Buses

 Several dozen fuel cell buses are operating in cities across the country, providing clean and reliable transportation alternatives for commuters.
 Producing no emissions, fuel cell buses are attractive options for urban areas, operating quietly and reducing maintenance costs.
 Fuel cell buses also demonstrate advantages operating in extreme temperatures, especially over battery-powered alternatives.

 Similarly to fuel cell buses, heavy duty trucks can utilize fuel cells to reduce emissions and provide reliable vehicles for a variety of purposes.
 Several prototypes have been deployed at port facilities in Southern California, where they serve in short range drayage operations.
 Future applications for fuel cell heavy duty trucks include long haul trucking cross-country as well.
 Check out our In Transitions blog post on Fuel Cell-Powered Port Vehicles for more information.

 Fuel cell vehicles are being deployed within larger fleets of delivery vehicles, providing clean and reliable transportation for local networks.
 Whether the sole power for the vehicle or in combination with batteries, fuel cells operate reliably and extend the range of the vehicle over solely battery-powered vehicles.